target/strelka/docs/README.md

 * "limits.max_depth": maximum depth that extracted files will be processed by the backend (defaults to 15)
 * "limits.distribution": amount of time (in seconds) that a single file can be distributed to all scanners (defaults to 600 seconds / 10 minutes)
 * "limits.scanner": amount of time (in seconds) that a scanner can spend scanning a file (defaults to 150 seconds / 1.5 minutes, can be overridden per-scanner)
-* "cache.addr": network address of the cache (defaults to strelka_cache_1:6379)
-* "cache.db": Redis database of the cache (defaults to 0)
 * "coordinator.addr": network address of the coordinator (defaults to strelka_coordinator_1:6379)
 * "coordinator.db": Redis database of the coordinator (defaults to 0)
 * "tasting.mime_db": location of the MIME database used to taste files (defaults to None, system default)